• Skip to primary navigation

 Cammag is a physically demanding and occasionally dangerous sport, with injuries being common.
 To prevent severe injuries, players are advised to wear protective gear like helmets and shin guards.

-There are also related many sports that start with C like Camel Racing, Camel Jumping, Cycling, Car Ice Racing, Chess Boxing, Carom Billiards, and Cricket.
+Many related sports start with C, like Camel Racing, Camel Jumping, Cycling, Car Ice Racing, Chess Boxing, Carom Billiards, and Cricket.

 Cammag isle of man Association